Job Opportunity: Finance Manager

 - Assist Executive Director in preparing yearly operational budget.

-- Complete federal forms and submit performance reports to the National Park Service annually as well as keep organization status updated in SAM.
+- Complete federal forms and submit financial performance reports to the National Park Service annually as well as keep organization status updated in SAM.

 - Apply for quarterly draws on federal appropriations through ASAP.gov.